sal55/langs/mfeatures.md

     [10,20]int A
     [,20]int A              # First unbounded

-(There are is limited support for passing multi-dimensional arrays to functions; the dimenions must be constants, except the first can be unbounded.)
+(There are is limited support for passing multi-dimensional arrays to functions; the dimensions must be constants, except the first can be unbounded.)

 ### Value Arrays
 M arrays are always handled by value (C converts them always to a pointer, with a schism in the type system to ensure that).
 So: